 Audiology Evaluations: Complete diagnostic audiological evaluations are conducted to assess hearing status.
 If hearing loss is detected, recommendations are made concerning rehabilitative measures that may be of benefit to the individual.

 Treatment: Once an evaluation has been completed, an appropriate intervention program is formulated to meet the individual's needs.
 This may involve individual or group treatment.
-Sessions are usually held twice a week for one hour.
+Sessions are usually held twice a week for 50 minutes each.
 Family members may observe or participate in these sessions.
 Our facility has state-of-the-art computer equipment to assist in the diagnosis and remediation of a variety of disorders.
 Below is a list of treatment services and programs we offer.

 Attendance Policy: To ensure maximum benefit from therapy services, consistent attendance is essential, as each session is important to progress.
 If a client is unable to maintain attendance for 80% of scheduled sessions, services may be discontinued at any point in the semester.